How to Use SpamAssassin

 - Click Update Scoring Options at the bottom of the page.

-You can use Spam Box or email filtering to move spam from your inbox to another folder.
+You can use Spam Box or email filtering to move spam from your Inbox to another folder.

 Spam Box